-Simply explained, there are two main hormones that switch “on” in the body at separate times of the month; Estrogen for the first half and Progesterone for the second half.
+Simply explained, we have two main hormones that switch “on” in the body at separate times of our cycles; estrogen for the first half and progesterone for the second half.

 We can use the method’s 4 rules to decide whether we would like to try to conceive, abstain or use a barrier method to prevent pregnancy, or simply use the observed signs to follow our gynecological health.

-Estrogen begins to release from the ovaries on Cycle Day 1 (first day of menstruation), lowering BBT and increasing water content in CM as ovulation approaches.
+Estrogen gradually begins releasing from the ovaries on cycle day 1 (first day of menstruation), lowering BBT and increasing water content in CF as ovulation approaches.

-CM is the deciding factor on whether sperm will be able to make it to the egg for fertilization at the time of ovulation (your most fertile time)!
+CF is the deciding factor on whether sperm will be able to make it to the egg for fertilization at the time of ovulation!

-Once ovulation has occurred, Progesterone releases into the body, turning off the Estrogen hormone.
-This hormone switch spikes up BBT and thickens CM until it is not present any longer, lasting an approximate 12-16 days, until menstruation.
+Once ovulation has occurred, progesterone releases into the body, turning off the estrogen hormone.
+This hormone switch spikes up BBT and dries up CF, lasting an approximate 12-16 days, until menstruation.

-If the egg gets fertilized and you become pregnant, BBT will remain high for more than 18 days.
+If the egg becomes fertilized and we become pregnant, BBT will remain high for more than 18 days.

 - Conception can only occur during the fertile window

 - Abstinence, or barrier methods like condoms and withdrawal during the fertile window will prevent from unwanted pregnancy

-- Engaging in unprotected sex during the fertile window will increase chances of becoming pregnant
+- Having unprotected sex during the fertile window will increase chances of becoming pregnant

 Basal Body Temperature (BBT)

-A Basal Body Thermometer measures the temperature under your tongue immediately after waking up in the morning.
+A basal body thermometer measures the temperature under our tongue immediately after waking up in the morning.
 It should be taken: